Hello and welcome to podcast of the Lotus Eaters episode 1263 on 30th of September 2025.

 Or extended family.

-Yeah, that those two.
+Yeah, those two.

-And it's also um 50% support, only 22.4% oppose, and there's a decent portion that just say don't know.
+And it's also 50% support, only 22.4% oppose, and there's a decent portion that just say don't know.

 I don't know how you can't not know what you think.

-Well, a lot of people just watch TV and don't think.
+A lot of people just watch TV and don't think.

 The NPC vote is don't know, I guess.

-And uh there's also this.
+And there's also this.

 I found this hilarious.